Meal prep your breakfast! Make these Mixed Berry Oatmeal Cups with Chia and Kefir for a healthy grab-and-go breakfast.

 Why?
 It's full of protein, it has immense staying power, and it's far more interesting!
 It has the creamy comfort of a warm bowl of oatmeal, and so much more.
 This power breakfast has become a regular in our home this month.

-The first time I made it, I baked it in an 8 x 8 inch pan.
+The first time I made this baked oatmeal recipe, I baked it in an 8 x 8 inch pan.
 It turned out beautifully, but with just the two of us at home, it took us all week to finish it!
 I like to vary our breakfast ideas throughout the week, so baking this recipe in muffin cups, saving a few to eat fresh and freezing the rest made sense for us.

 These baked oatmeal cups with chia seeds also make a healthy afternoon snack.

-How long will these Baked Oatmeal Cups with Chia stay fresh?
+How long will these Baked Oatmeal Cups stay fresh?

 Store them covered in the fridge for 3 days, and tightly wrapped in the freezer for up to 3 months.